-Q: Are those sword sharp?
+Q: Are those swords sharp?
 Is it dangerous?

-Our sword practice utilizes the solo use of unsharpened metal Katana swords called Iaito.
-The actual techniques (waza) are developed from orthodox teachings and have been handed down from teacher to student for centuries with out injury.
+Our sword training utilizes the solo use of unsharpened metal Katana swords called Iaito.
+The actual techniques (waza) are developed from orthodox teachings and have been handed down from teacher to student for centuries with minimal injury.
 Please visit our Sword training page for more for info Here

 Q: What are the injury risks?